Dungeness Spit to Dungeness Lighthouse, Dungeness National Wildlife Refuge, Olympic National Park, Washington

 The Coast Guard removed its last keeper in 1994, but The New Dungeness Chapter of the United States Lighthouse Society formed that same year to protect, preserve and man the facility.
 Volunteers live on the spit year round and offer free daily tours.

 The 10.8 mile roundtrip hike to the lighthouse is a unique experience.
 A paved path drops through coastal woodlands to the spit (.5 miles), where you'll head 4.9 miles out to the lighthouse.

 Travel is restricted to the outer strait side, as the inner harbor, Graveyard Spit, and area beyond the lighthouse on the very tip are fully protected.
 The lines are clearly marked and should be honored.

-Still, there are very good vaiews of all land and water features from the spit's subtle middle ridge, and from the lighthouse tower.
-En route you'll see scores of birds and bobbing harbor seals just offshore.
+Still, there are very good views of all land and water features from the spit's subtle spine and lighthouse tower.
+En route you'll see scores of birds and harbor seals just offshore.

 - N48 08.481 W123 11.433 — 0.0 miles : Dungeness National Wildlife Refuge Trailhead

 - N48 08.752 W123 11.268 — .5 miles : Reach beach - turn east up spit

 - N48 09.099 W123 10.886 — 1.0 miles : Inner harbor protection area begins

 - N48 09.393 W123 10.537 — 1.5 miles: Open travel on spit